spirit-led-software/syslua/docs/architecture/00-overview.md

 | Explicit function calls     | Implicit behavior     |
 | Standard `for`/`if`/`while` | Custom control flow   |

-If you know Lua, you know how to use sys.lua.
+If you know Lua, you know how to use SysLua.

 ## The Two Primitives

-Everything in sys.lua builds on two fundamental concepts:
+Everything in SysLua builds on two fundamental concepts:

 ```
 Build (sys.build {})              Bind (sys.bind {})